CLB372/FizzBuzz/README.md

 # FizzBuzz
-The classic FizzBuzz programming exercise, written in C++
+The classic FizzBuzz programming exercise, written in C++ using MS Visual Studio 2017

 Displays the numbers from 1 to 100 to the user, except it displays the word "Fizz" in place of any multiple of 3, "Buzz" in place of any multiple of 5, and "FizzBuzz" in place of any number that's a multiple of both 3 and 5.